jimbocoder/brew-autoupdate/README.md

 # brew-autoupdate
-I am sick of `brew update` slowing me down
+I got sick of `brew update` slowing me down at the most inconvenient times..

 ## What it does